A few years ago, when we

 This is the type of work

-any of us can feel comfortable doing.
+any of us can feel comfortable with.
 And it is all generated from the word of

 mouth of a supportive friend who is already familiar with the importance of